“Oh the heavy water, how it enfolds

-The Storyville documentary From the Sea to the Land Beyond (Sunday BBC4), directed by Penny Woolcock with a soundtrack by British Sea Power, drew on a century of BFI film charting our relationship with the ocean – how so much of this island's work and play is, or was, concentrated at the coast.
+The Storyville documentary From the Sea to the Land Beyond (Sunday BBC4), directed with fathomless humanity by Penny Woolcock and soundtracked by British Sea Power, drew on a century of BFI film charting our relationship with the ocean – how so much of this island’s work and play is, or was, concentrated at the coast.

-This wasn't one to have playing casually on the larger of two screens.
-It was a thing to be immersed in, whisky poured, speakers turned up.
+This wasn’t one to have playing casually on the larger of two screens.
+It was a thing to be immersed in.
+Whisky poured, speakers up.
 With no words to guide, full concentration was necessary.
 But once you were in, the alchemy of precisely arranged visuals and sweeping, shuddering music was mesmeric.

-The story started with turn-of-the-century gallavanters in hats and large swimming costumes, peering jovially into a camera that was making them look slightly speeded up.
-It ran more or less chronologically until it got to oil rigs in the 70s and the Docklands becoming a financial centre in the 80s and 90s.
+The story started with turn-of-the-century gallavanters in hats and big cossies, peering jovially into a camera that made them look slightly speeded up.
+It ran more or less chronologically until it got to oil rigs in the 70s and the Docklands selling its past to become a financial centre in the 80s and 90s.
 A large span, but everything was suffused with must and melancholy.
 Industries, ways of life and so many people, all long lost.

-In what might just be an even better piece of work than any of BSP's albums, the soundtrack matched the film unerringly, sometimes by deliberately choosing relevant songs (Carrion, for a moving passage on lifeboatmen) but more often by reacting to the changing moods: here with spruce guitars, there with grimy colliery brass, now with solitary, sad piano.
+In what might just be an even better piece of work than any of BSP’s albums, the soundtrack matched the film unerringly, sometimes by deliberately choosing relevant songs (Carrion, for a moving passage on lifeboatmen) but more often by reacting to the changing moods: here with spruce guitars, there with grimy colliery brass, now with solitary, sad piano.
 Always the music somehow took away that thick layer of glass that’s normally between us and the strangers in old film.
 With the drums throbbing and melodies swaying, you saw these 100-year-old faces for half a second, and cared for them.
-You know how the Shipping Forecast on Radio 4 is inexplicably wistful and warming?
-That.
+It was as inexplicably wistful and warming as the Shipping Forecast.

 Between eras, the music stopped and we simply looked out to sea.
 Time passed, people died, the ocean sat there impassively.
 The tide kept on coming in.